 And so on, you know, the leadership side of stub group, it's about finding those right people and figuring out how.
 Higher good team members.
 How do you figure out which team members are not going to be a good fit and move on from them earlier, rather than later?
 And that's always a process of growth.
 Not going to pretend to figured it all out.
 It's a every day is always a learning experience.

-[00:15:16] Connor: Yeah, that's actually probably one of my favorite topics is people.
-How do you bring people on?
+Connor: How do you bring people on?
 Do you sort of have a trial period?
 How do you figure out kind of quickly and efficiently that they fit in with the culture?

 And then when we find good fits and say, hey, you, you're a good fit.
 You know what you're doing?
 I think you're going to work well for our clients, then we bring them on board, start working with them.
 And that's really where the the rubber hits the road, as they say, as you start to see how they engage with clients, how they work in the context of the agency and trying to have processes in place for making sure they get the appropriate training, as well as making sure there's appropriate oversight, that we are doing a great job for our clients and that they're not our clients can not be negatively impact by those team members coming on board.

 And then, like I mentioned earlier, you've got to make decisions earlier, rather than later, if you see things going south with an employee relationship and saying, I don't think they're going to be a good fit.
 They're not doing well for our clients, or you're not being transparent with clients or whatever the case may be.
 Then you've got to be willing to make those hard decisions and say, hey, I'm sorry.
 We're not going to be a good fit for each other.
 We need to move on and find someone else who's going to be better.

 Connor: Who has somebody that you've hired, or maybe a group of people that have radically improved the business, whether you expect to do or not?